robinsonlabuzh/pasta/README.md

 Disclaimer: This was so far only tested on `3.10.12 | packaged by conda-forge` and `macOS Sonoma 14.7.1 - aarch64-apple-darwin20 (64-bit)`.

+## Contributions
+Contributions are welcome.
+Please open an issue to start contributing.

+## License
+© 2024 The `pasta` authors.
+Content is published under [Creative Commons CC-BY-4.0 License](https://creativecommons.org/licenses/by/4.0/) for the text and [GPL-3 License](https://www.gnu.org/licenses/gpl-3.0.html) for any code.